brianp/dm-is-voteable/README.md

 # dm-is-voteable

-A DataMapper compatible "anonymous" voting plugin.
-Can track votes by IP  so a user may only submit a single vote.
+A DataMapper compatible voting gem.
+Can track votes by identifier so a user may only submit a single vote.

 ## Requirments
-* Rails 3+
-* Ruby 1.8+
+* Ruby 1.9

 ## Installation
 To install as a gem add the following line to your gem file.